 There was a script by Jonathan Lemkin of The Devil’s Advocate (1997), Lethal Weapon 4 (1998) and Red Planet (2000), which killed Superman off and then had Lois Lane giving birth to a new child that becomes Superman reborn.
 Burton commissioned other scripts from William Wisher, Dan Gilroy and then J.J.
 Abrams, creator of tv’s Alias (2001-6) and Lost (2004-10) and director of Star Trek (2009), who came up with a script that reinvented and retold the Superman legend and had Lex Luthor possessed by the mind of a Kryptonian super-villain.

 After Tim Burton left, Oliver Stone was rumoured for a time to be considered as director.
 Next to step up to the director’s chair was Brett Ratner, who had made Rush Hour (1998) and sequel, Red Dragon (2002) and subsequently took on another superheroic property to controversial regard with X-Men: The Last Stand (2006).
 Ratner reportedly left after a failure to find an actor to fill the cape.
-Other directors such as Michael Bay of Armageddon (1998) and Pearl Harbor (2001) notoriety and Robert Rodriguez of El Mariachi (1993) and Sin City (2005) were considered.
+Other directors such as Michael Bay and Robert Rodriguez were considered.
 In 2001, there was the dreadful notion of McG, the empty-headed style-heavy director of Charlie’s Angels (2000) and sequel, assigned to the project.
 The project thankfully fell through when McG disagreed with Warners’ desire to shoot in Australia (to keep the budget down) reportedly because he hated flying.
 Throughout the various incarnations of the project, numerous names were touted as Superman including Jason Behr, David Boreanaz, Topher Grace, Jake Gyllenhaal, Josh Hartnett, Jerry O’Connell, Ian Somerhalder, Paul Walker, and disastrous notions like Brendan Fraser or Ashton Kutcher, as well as Lara Flynn Boyle, Elisha Cuthbert, Claire Danes, Scarlett Johansson and Keira Knightley mentioned as Lois Lane.
 Some of the more bizarre pieces of considered casting included the idea of Johnny Depp as Jor-el and Justin Timberlake as Jimmy Olsen.

 The director who finally emerged to take on Superman Returns was Bryan Singer.
 Bryan Singer first emerged to considerable acclaim with his debut feature, the thriller The Usual Suspects (1995), which was followed by the Stephen King adaptation Apt Pupil (1998).
 Of course, what propelled Singer to success was his dazzling adaptation of Marvel Comics’ X-Men (2000) and its sequel X2 (2003).
 The X-Men films showed Bryan Singer as a director with a dynamic grasp of superheroics.
 X-Men also heralded a major new revival of screen superheroics in the 00s and was followed by numerous other Marvel Comics screen adaptations.
 Oddly though, DC Comics have been slow to capitalize on the renewed interest in comic-book superhero adaptations – up until Christopher Nolan’s wonderfully exciting reinvention of the Batman franchise with Batman Begins (2005) and The Dark Knight (2008), the only other DC-based film of the 00s has seen Constantine (2005).
 There have been various adaptations of Wonder Woman, The Flash, Justice League, Shazam and Green Arrow in the planning stage throughout the entire decade with none any the nearer to a production slate as it turns 2010 with the exception of the disaster of Jonah Hex (2010).
-This did improve somewhat in the 2010s with the likes of Green Lantern (2011) and the live-action DC tv series Arrow (2012– ), Gotham (2014– ), The Flash (2014– ), Supergirl (2015– ), Krypton (2018– ) and Titans (2018– ).
+This did improve somewhat in the 2010s with the likes of Green Lantern (2011) and the live-action DC tv series Arrow (2012-20), Gotham (2014-9), The Flash (2014-2), Supergirl (2015-21), Krypton (2018-9), Titans (2018-23) and Batwoman (2019– ).

 Bryan Singer was a wonderful of choices for directing Superman Returns and the film emerges triumphally in his hands.
 What strikes about Superman Returns is how reverentially Singer treats the original Salkind-Christopher Reeve films.
 Rather than reinvent the franchise from scratch as most other revivals seemed intent on doing, Superman Returns has been construed as a work that continues on directly from Superman II, forgetting that Superman‘s III and IV ever happened.
 (The plot about Lois/Superman’s son impliedly takes up from their love tryst that happened in Superman II).
 The degree of faithfulness is amazing.
 The beautiful crystalline sets for Krypton and the Fortress of Solitude have been exactingly rebuilt.
 John Ottman’s score is a reworking of the themes from John Williams’s scores from the original films.
 Singer replicates the credits sequences from the original films with the names of the cast and crew appearing in trails of lights out of perspective against a starfield.
 Singer has even gone to the extent of using filmed footage of the late Marlon Brando who played Superman’s father Jor-el in the first film.
 Singer also packs the film with cameos from people from other versions of the Superman legend, including Noel Neill who played Lois Lane in the 1950s George Reeves tv series and here is the aging dowager that Lex Luthor swindles, and Jack Larson who was Jimmy Olsen in the 1950s tv series and plays the barman that serves Clark and this film’s Jimmy when they go for a drink.